-Pull the trigger of the gun to make sure all the water is drained out.
+Pull the gun’s trigger to make sure all the water is drained out.
 Then engage the trigger lock.

 Next, hang the hose so that it drains out the water entirely.
 Then wipe it out using a rag.
 Store the gun and hose appropriately.

 At this point, there is a possibility of some remaining water in the pump.
-To force any remaining water out of the pump, pull the recoil handle a couple of times (preferably six times).
+Pull the recoil handle a couple of times (preferably six times) to force any remaining water out of the pump.

 In this step, check the oil level to see if it’s full.
-If you are planning to change the oil, this is probably the best time to do it.
+If you plan to change the oil, this is probably the best time.

 Now, it’s time to add the pump saver to the pump system.
-It’s essential to add a pump saver in order to protect the unit from freezing and mineral deposit.
+Adding a pump saver is essential to protect the unit from freezing and mineral deposit.
 It also keeps it free from corrosion, lubricates the valve, and seals.
 First, bring the unit to a dry place, and wear eye protection.

-Next, connect the pump saver to the pressure washer directly to the water inlet (follow the manufacturer’s guideline).
+Next, connect the pump saver to the pressure washer directly to the water inlet (following the manufacturer’s guidelines).

 There are several ways to apply the pump saver.
-If the pump saver is not pressurized style then pull the starter cord of the pressure washer a couple of times after attaching the pump saver to the unit.
-Pull the cord until the liquid coming out is entirely the pump saver solution.
+If the pump saver is not pressurized style, pull the pressure washer’s starter cord a couple of times after attaching the pump saver to the unit.
+Pull the cord until the liquid coming out is entirely the pump-saver solution.

-On the other hand, if it’s a pressurized style pump saver, then just push the cap of the bottle to apply it into the unit.
+On the other hand, if it’s a pressurized style pump saver, then push the bottle’s cap to apply it into the unit.

 Take out the spark plug and add one tablespoon of engine oil into the cylinder.
 Then pull the starter cord again a couple of times.
 Finally, replace the spark plug.

-Next, let’s see the steps involved in winterizing an electric pressure washer.
+Next, let’s see the steps in winterizing an electric pressure washer.

 How to Winterize an Electric Pressure Washer

-Winterizing an electric pressure washer requires fewer steps than that of a gas pressure washer.
-It’s because here you don’t have to deal with protecting the fuel system as the electric unit doesn’t have a gasoline engine.
+Winterizing an electric pressure washer requires fewer steps than a gas pressure washer.
+It’s because here, you don’t have to protect the fuel system as the electric unit doesn’t have a gasoline engine.